-In January 2019, Iranian media reported that a 31-year-old man was publicly hanged in the southwestern city of Kazeroon based on criminal charges of lavat-e be onf – sexual intercourse between two men – as well as kidnapping charges.
-In 2017, Iran hanged a man who was 15 years old at the time of his 2012 arrest on charges of lavat-e be onf and murder.
+In January 2019, Iranian media reported that a 31-year-old man was publicly hanged in the southwestern city of Kazeroon based on criminal charges of kidnapping and same-sex rape charges.
+In 2017, Iran hanged a man who was 15 years old at the time of his 2012 arrest on charges of murder and same-sex rape.
 The executed man maintained that his confession was coerced under torture by regime security forces.
-In 2016, Iran hanged another man charged with lavat-e be onf who was 17 years old at the time of his arrest.
-LGBT activists in Iran have raised concern that the regime has used the pretense of other crimes, such as sexual assault, to execute LGBT Iranians.
+In 2016, Iran hanged another man charged with same-sex rape who was 17 years old at the time of his arrest.
+LGBT activists in Iran have raised concerns that the regime has used the pretense of other crimes, such as sexual assault, to execute LGBT Iranians.

 In December 2019, Rezvaneh Mohammadi, an activist for gender equality, received a five-year prison sentence for the unprecedented charge of “collusion against national security by seeking to normalize homosexual relations.”
-The sentence, imposed by Tehran Revolutionary Court Judge Mohammad Moghiseh, came after Mohammadi was placed in solitary confinement for weeks at the notoriously brutal Evin Prison.
-Her captors tried to force her to confess to receiving funds for the purpose of overthrowing the regime.
+The verdict, imposed by Tehran Revolutionary Court Judge Mohammad Moghiseh, came after Mohammadi was placed in solitary confinement for weeks at the notoriously brutal Evin Prison.
+Her captors tried to force her to confess to receiving funds to overthrow the regime.

 Iranian law classifies gay men and transgender women as mentally ill and therefore excludes them from mandatory military service.
 Military identification cards identify the legal provisions that justify each card-bearer’s exemption.
 Therefore, the cards effectively “out” those individuals as gay or transgender and thereby leave them vulnerable to discrimination and physical harm.

-Iranian law does not prohibit discrimination on the basis of sexual orientation or gender identity.
+Iranian law does not prohibit discrimination based on sexual orientation or gender identity.
 The state does not recognize same-sex marriages, civil unions, or domestic partnerships.

 The United Nations Committee on the Rights of the Child has expressed concern about reports that LGBT children in Iran have been forced to undergo forced “therapy”—including the administration of electric shocks, hormones, and psychiatric medications—to change their sexual orientation and/or gender identity.
 According to Iranian LGBT activist group 6Rang, the number of private and government-backed psychological clinics engaging in “corrective treatment” of LGBT Iranians increased in 2018.